act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Assumptions

-This rule assumes that the `role` attribute is used to give a [semantic role][] to the element according to ARIA specifications.
-If it is used for other purposes, and relationships between elements are already programmatically determinable by other means, it is possible to fail this rule but still satisfy [WCAG success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+The rule assumes that the [explicit role][] of the applicable elements is appropriate for their element.
+I.e. A heading incorrectly marked up with `role="cell"` does not fail [success criterion 1.3.1 Info and Relationships][sc131] for not being in the context of a `row`.
+If the explicit role is both inappropriate and having that role does not cause other issues related to success criterion 1.3.1, the criterion can be satisfied even if this rule is `failed`.

 ## Accessibility Support